Fr0sT-Brutal/awesome-pascal/README.md

 * [Delphi ASIO & VST Project](http://sourceforge.net/projects/delphiasiovst).
 Framework for writing applications using the ASIO interface and VST plugins.
 It comes with countless DSP algorithms all demonstrated in dozens of examples.
 //*Not very active lately, but the trunk is in a usable state .*

-* [NewAC â€” New Audio Components](http://code.google.com/p/newac).
+* [NewAC - New Audio Components](http://code.google.com/p/newac).
 Designed to help your Delphi programs perform different sound processing tasks.
 With NewAC you can play audio stored in many formats (wav, Ogg Vorbis, FLAC, Monkey Audio, WavPack, MP3, Windows WMA, DTS, AC-3 (Dobly Surround), VOB (DVD files)).
 // *Playback, recording, tag read/write, some audio editing tasks and conversions*

 * [Audorra](https://sourceforge.net/projects/audorra).
 Digital audio library for Delphi and Freepascal.
 Using a flexible plugin architecture, it allows you to exchange the audio backend (e.g. WaveOut, OpenAL), add protocol classes (e.g. file, http) and decoders.